ietf-wg-asdf/SDF/sdf.md

     version (-00) of this document; version (-05) was designated as an *implementation draft*, labeled SDF 1.1, at the IETF110 meeting of the ASDF WG (2021-03-11).
-    The present version (-15) adds an example for removing an affordance via `sdfRef`.
+    The present version (-15) adds a number of editorial improvements and an example for removing an affordance from a target referenced via `sdfRef`.

 --- middle